The 2012 Midseason Report Card

 In the Spotlight: Carl Crawford—if only he could find it.
 After a rotten first year with in Boston with a big-time contract, the once-energetic outfielder has been slow to recover from wrist surgery and is still rehabbing his way back to the majors.

-Best of Show: David Ortiz continues to ride the career roller coaster back towards the top, in the midst of a third straight year with clear improvement in his offense.
+Best of Show: David Ortiz continues to ride the career roller coaster back toward the top, in the midst of a third straight year with clear improvement in his offense.
 He’s on pace for his first 40-home run season since 2006.

 Messed of Show: Hitting at Fenway Park, in this lineup, was supposed to be so easy for Adrian Gonzalez that perhaps even he thought he could phone it in.
 With just six homers, he’s been misdialing.